-My still lifes are a reflection of anxiety and fears that, sometimes overtly and other times subconsciously, are collectively infiltrating our lives.
-I view them as an extension of my previous work investigating self-portraiture and the human condition.
+My still lifes are a reflection of anxiety and fears that, and I view them as an extension of my previous work investigating self-portraiture and the human condition.

 Specifically, the images are an interpretation and exploration of vanitas still life images imbued with a dark sense of humor.
 The objects are related to contemporary life, and primarily consist of things like seldom-used tools or objects, unread or unfinished books, skulls, my children’s toys, or empty beer cans.
 The mood is bleak, and there is a pessimism that borders on the nihilistic or even misanthropic.
 A general sense of ennui permeates the work as I struggle to find my place and inject meaning into my life while examining the overwhelming presence of my failures as a husband, a father/provider, an artist, and an educator.